 The TB Screening will test for tuberculosis.
 This appointment needs to be scheduled Monday thru Wednesday.
 You will be required to come back in 2 days for a reading.
 The reading can be a walk in visit any day of the week.
 If you are an employer interested in TB screens for your company, please call us for more information.

 The EKG tests the electrical activity of the heart over a period of time; this is done by using small electrodes on the body.
 This type of test must be doctor ordered and will require an appointment.

 We offer drug dependency treatment in the form of the Suboxone medication.
 This service is available Monday - Friday.

-Suboxone patients will be subject to random drug testing and will have additional paperwork at the check in desk to go over the regulations surrounding the medication.
+Suboxone patients will be subject to regular drug testing and will have additional paperwork at the Check-in desk to go over the regulations surrounding the medication.
 This appointment must be done on a monthly basis to continue the treatment.